Israel Space Agency: TechSat-Gurwin Microsatellite

-The Gurwin TechSat was one of the world's first Microsatellite to be designed, built and launched by students.
+The Gurwin TechSat was one of the world's first Microsatellites to be designed, built and launched by students.
 The satellite, developed by the Technion, was launched on July 10, 1998.
 The satellite was a great success, operating for over 11 years - setting a world record for the longest university satellite mission.
 The mission was completed in April 2010.

 Sloshsat-FLEVO

 The Sloshsat-FLEVO was a satellite launched for the study of liquid sloshing phenomena in space.
 The satellite was developed in collaboration between the Dutch NLR labs, Fokker Space, and Rafael.
 The satellite is helped by the Israel Space Agency and the European Space Agency (ESA).
 The Israel Space Agency initiated the project and partly funded it by supplying the sub-propulsion system.

 The propulsion system, funded by the ISA, is fueled by cold gas and is constructed of four high-pressure canisters with pyrotechnic activation.
 The system can produce both linear acceleration and torque needed to perform slosh research.
 It is specifically designed to overcome the severe volume constraints encountered in typical satellites.